-You must resume your usual hours of employment at the end of the close down period.
+You must resume your usual hours of work at the end of the close down period.

 A maximum of 8 weeks applies to this type of break.
-If the employment does not start again, you’ll need to do a new plan.
+If the employment doesn’t start again, you’ll need to do a new plan.

 Other breaks in activities

-There is no change to job seeker requirements where a holiday or break is either:
+As a jobseeker, there’s no change to your requirements where a holiday or break is either:

 - less than 4 weeks.